delta-io/delta/docs/source/delta-managed-commit.md

 # Delta Managed Commits

 .. warning:: This feature is available in preview in <Delta> 4.0.
-Since this feature is still in preview, it is can undergo major changes.
-Furthermore, table which has this preview feature enabled cannot be written to by future Delta releases until this feature is manually dropped from the table.
+Since this feature is still in preview, it can undergo major changes.
+Furthermore, a table which has this preview feature enabled cannot be written to by future Delta releases until this feature is manually dropped from the table.

-The Managed Commit writer table feature defines a general protocol which can be extended to define custom commit protocols.
+The [Managed Commit](https://github.com/delta-io/delta/issues/2598) writer table feature defines a general protocol which can be extended to define custom commit protocols.
 The feature enables clients to designate "commit owners" for tables, which means that every commit to the table must be managed by that commit owner.
-This makes multi-cluster and multi-engine writes to tables safe.
+The presence of a commit owner which is responsible for all commits to a table makes multi-cluster and multi-engine writes to tables safe.
 The commit owner for a table can be discovered by reading the table through the filesystem.

 # DynamoDB Commit Owner